JamesDConley/GLaDOS_Server/README.md

 Apache 2.0 License, see LICENSE.md

 Note the starcoder basemodel uses an OpenRAIL license, and usage of the starcoder based model may be subject to that.
 See https://huggingface.co/bigcode/starcoder for more details.
-The jist of it is that usage for certain 'unethical' use cases is not allowed.
+The jist of it is that usage for certain 'unethical' use cases is disallowed.

 ## Examples (Old)
 Basic Code Generation (Emphasis on basic)